adobe-flash/crossbridge/README.md

 Download a copy of SDK for your OS at http://sourceforge.net/projects/crossbridge/files/ Open README.html to get a basic idea of crossbridge usage.

+### License
+The code written by adobe is all MIT licensed, but crossbridge contains many different open source projects which have different licenses, check the source files before making any assumptions.